Blog

 LGBTQ students at Shanghai University are tracked.

-This is scandalous!
-Shanghai University (SHU) has been collecting information about LGBTQ+ students.
+It's quite shocking!
+Shanghai University (SHU) has been reportedly amassing details about its LGBTQ+ students.

 Continue reading